matbryan52/microscopy-images-qem-practical/exercise/exercise.md

 ### GPU Implementation

 Look into the `cupy` Python library and see if you can write the Python code to do drift estimation using the GPU.

-## Notes and hints

-HyperSpy can handle more than just spectra; it has a number of image processing features which will **very** be useful for the exercises.
-Consider reading the user guide of [Signal2D](https://hyperspy.org/hyperspy-doc/current/user_guide/signal2d.html) and its [documentation](https://hyperspy.org/hyperspy-doc/current/reference/api.signals/Signal2D.html#hyperspy.api.signals.Signal2D).